With express lanes set to close, your commute on the Kennedy Expressway is about to get more complicated

-Your commute on the Kennedy Expressway is about to get more complicated.
+Your drive on the Kennedy Expressway will likely take longer -- starting soon.

-Beginning next week, Phase 2 of the Illinois Department of Transportation's massive Kennedy expressway rehabilitation project will take place, officials said.
+Phase 2 of the Illinois Department of Transportation's massive Kennedy expressway rehabilitation project is slated to begin Monday night, officials said.
 According to IDOT, Phase 2 of the project will close the reversible express lanes in both directions for approximately eight months.

 Those closures will begin Monday at 9 p.m., and are expected to continue through the fall, IDOT said.